adangel/JavaScreenshot/documentation.md

    string "Screenshot is not allowed"
 ```

-Sender ":1.98" try to call the method Screenshot on interface "org.gnome.Shell.Screenshot"
+Sender ":1.98" tries to call the method Screenshot on interface "org.gnome.Shell.Screenshot"
 and got the response "Screenshot is not allowed" back.

 You can use python to execute this DBus method call directly: